johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Practical ###

-Being practical means encouraging and facilitating a focus upon purposeful actions—rather than classroom theorising.
+Encouraging and facilitating a focus upon purposeful actions—rather than classroom theorising.

 - Encouraging contextual ownership of the call to serve God's eternal purpose amongst their generation.